World Heritage Site: Endangerment

-The first global assessment to quantitatively measure threats to Natural World Heritage Sites found that 63 per cent of sites have been damaged by increasing human pressures including encroaching roads, agriculture infrastructure and settlements over the last two decades.
+The first global assessment to quantitatively measure threats to Natural World Heritage Sites found that 63% of sites have been damaged by increasing human pressures including encroaching roads, agriculture infrastructure and settlements over the last two decades.
 These activities endanger Natural World Heritage Sites and could compromise their unique values.
-Of the Natural World Heritage Sites that contain forest, 91 per cent experienced some loss since 2000.
+Of the Natural World Heritage Sites that contain forest, 91% experienced some loss since 2000.
 Many of them are more threatened than previously thought and require immediate conservation action.

-Furthermore, the destruction of cultural assets and identity-establishing sites is one of the primary goals of modern asymmetrical warfare.
-Therefore, terrorists, rebels and mercenary armies deliberately smash archaeological sites, sacred and secular monuments and loot libraries, archives and museums.
+The destruction of cultural assets and identity-establishing sites is one of the primary goals of modern asymmetrical warfare.
+Terrorists, rebels, and mercenary armies deliberately smash archaeological sites, sacred and secular monuments and loot libraries, archives and museums.
 The UN, United Nations peacekeeping and UNESCO in cooperation with Blue Shield International are active in preventing such acts.
 "No strike lists" are also created to protect cultural assets from air strikes.
-However, only through cooperation with the locals can the protection of World Heritage Sites, archaeological finds, exhibits and archaeological sites from destruction, looting and robbery be implemented sustainably.

 The founding president of Blue Shield International Karl von Habsburg summed it up with the words: "Without the local community and without the local participants, that would be completely impossible".